-The damage control plan shall document the threat analysis and procedures which mitigate these threats.
+The damage control plan shall document the threat analysis and procedures that mitigate these threats.
 The threat analysis shall document the conditions (source and magnitude of threat and state of pressurization of the COPV) under which mechanical damage can occur.
-The Damage Control Plan shall delineate all potentially damaging events and investigate mitigating procedures from the point of time when the COPV reinforcing matrix is cured to the end of service life.
+The Damage Control Plan shall delineate all potentially damaging events and investigate mitigating procedures.